Key takeaways:

 Low copays for prescription medications

-In 2025, Extra Help participants will be subject to a copay of $12.15 or less for brand-name prescription medications and $4.90 or less for generic medications at participating pharmacies.
-Though, participants who are enrolled in both Medicare and Medicaid and have an income less than or equal to 100% of the federal poverty level (FPL) can get their copays reduced even further.
-In 2025, participants who meet these requirements will pay:
+In 2026, Extra Help participants will be subject to a copay of $12.65 or less for brand-name prescription medications and $5.10 or less for generic medications at participating pharmacies.
+However, participants who are enrolled in both Medicare and Medicaid and have an income less than or equal to 100% of the federal poverty level (FPL) can get their copays reduced even further.
+In 2026, participants who meet these requirements will pay:

 $1.60 per generic medication

-Patient assistance programs (PAPs) offer free or low-cost medications to uninsured and low-income consumers.
-These programs, which primarily offer savings on brand-name medications, are usually run by private pharmaceutical companies or nonprofit organizations.
+Patient assistance programs (PAPs) offer free or low-cost medications to uninsured and low-income individuals.
+These programs, which are usually run by private pharmaceutical companies or nonprofit organizations, primarily help with brand-name medications.
 You must meet certain qualifications and complete paperwork to receive savings from PAPs.
 However, some PAPs exclude Medicare recipients.

 Be a U.S. citizen or legal resident